 Coal will maintain its dominant share of India’s electricity production for decades to come, according to a major report from the government’s planning institute.

-The Three Year Action Agenda, released on Thursday by the National Institution for Transforming India (Niti Aayong), laid out a nine-point plan for boosting coal production in India in order to feed increasing demand from India’s coal power sector.
+The Three Year Action Agenda, released on Thursday by the National Institution for Transforming India (Niti Aayog), laid out a nine-point plan for boosting coal production in India in order to feed increasing demand from India’s coal power sector.

 India has 304 million people without access to electricity, the report said, which necessitated growth in all parts of the energy sector.